 Pseudonymous identifier UI screens

-The View identifiers screen allows you to search for the username associated with a given pseudonymous identifer.
-You can also find the pseudonymous identifers associated with a given username.
+The View identifiers screen allows you to search for the username associated with a given pseudonymous identifier.
+You can also find the pseudonymous identifiers associated with a given username.

 View enabled/disabled scopes